miklosme/papers/src/app/home.md

+# Daily Digest (December 12, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a double dose of cutting-edge research that's about to supercharge your understanding of multi-agent systems and secure communication.

+First up, let's dive into the world of asynchronous communication with a Scala-based twist.
+Can [Bach in Scala](https://papers.miklos.dev/2412.08235) revolutionize the way we approach secure protocols?
+You bet it can!
+This groundbreaking paper introduces B2Scala, a tool that's bridging the gap between process algebras and real-world programming.
+By embedding the Bach coordination language within Scala, researchers have created a powerhouse for analyzing security protocols.
+Imagine LLM-based agents chatting away in a shared digital space, with the ability to control and verify their interactions.
+It's like giving your AI a secure playground with adult supervision!

+But wait, there's more!
+Buckle up as we shift gears to the fast-paced world of autonomous vehicles.
+Ever wondered how self-driving cars can navigate those tricky blind spots?
+The answer lies in the power of [V2V networks](https://papers.miklos.dev/2412.08562).
+This revolutionary approach is teaching cars to play nice and share their perceptions, even when they can't see around corners.
+By compressing LiDAR data and sharing it with nearby vehicles, these smart machines are learning to avoid collisions in scenarios that would stump solo drivers.
+It's like giving your car a team of invisible lookouts!
+This collaborative method isn't just outperforming independent systems; it's paving the way for safer, smarter roads.

+Both of these papers are pushing the boundaries of multi-agent systems, whether it's in the digital realm of secure protocols or the concrete jungle of autonomous driving.
+The future of AI is looking more connected, more secure, and definitely more exciting!

 # Daily Digest (December 11, 2024)

 Hold onto your hats, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's sure to get your neural networks firing.
 Let's dive right in!